-Eruption of Teeth
+Eruption of Teeth Portland OR

 Having kids presents a lot of interesting new challenges to learn and know.
 One notable and interesting part of having kids is teeth eruptions.
 Teething can be quite burdensome for you and your baby.
 Babies often become fussy while their first set of teeth erupt between the ages of six months and somewhere around the two to three-year mark.
 Your kids will experience a second wave of teeth eruptions as their adult teeth start coming in around age six.
 We want you to be ready for your kid's teeth and have prepared some information on common issues and questions regarding teeth eruptions.

 Teething can mean quite a change of pace for new parents.
 Many times babies who are teething will become so bothered by the eruption of their new teeth that they will stop sleeping through the night.
 Other times babies will have cheeks that are warm to the touch and can even develop small fevers.
 If your baby does develop a fever, make sure to take their temperature regularly so if their temperature goes beyond a low-grade fever, you can notify the doctor.
 If a fever goes above 100-101 degrees Fahrenheit you should contact your doctor.